The two practicals will be separated into:

 files before and after LD pruning?

-20) How do you explain the changes, or lack thereof?
+Q20.
+How do you explain the changes, or lack thereof?

 Let’s see how the non-LD-pruned and LD-pruned data behave in a PCA plot.
+We will consider only 5 eigenvectors in this analysis.

-# PCA on non-LD-pruned data
+PCA on non-LD-pruned data:

 plink \